 Next comes the Jumpstart Lab Blogger Tutorial (which was assigned way back in the Web Development 101 course).
 The Blogger tutorial is actually more challenging than the project below, and was assigned to give you a chance to get in over your head a bit so you’d pay attention along the way :)

 We will be using the Ruby on Rails Tutorial by Michael Hartl throughout this course.
 It is a complete, step-by-step walkthrough of building and testing a Twitter-like microblogging application.
 It covers a lot of material but so does this course, so we’ll be spacing out the chapters along the way to go with the appropriate lesson material.

 Though this tutorial is a major common theme across all the coming lessons and serves to tie them together into one major project, we’ll also be building plenty of independent projects along the way.

 In this chapter, you’ll build a simple scaffolded app on Rails.
 It won’t be as complicated as the Blogger Tutorial was and is really just to make sure your system is all set up and your brain is switched into Rails mode.

-*Send us your solution so we can show others!
+Send us your solution by editing this file so we can show others!
 Submit a link to the Github repo with your files in it here using any of the methods listed on the contributing page.

-If you will be submitting a solution for the RoR tutorial chapter 2, make sure it's in a repo that you won't overwrite when we move onto chapter 3 (which starts a new app)
+Submit your solution for the Ruby on Rails tutorial chapter 2, make sure it’s in a repository that you won’t overwrite when we move onto chapter 3 (which starts a new app).